 The Forest Society's Annual Fund powers our work to conserve, steward, educate, and advocate for New Hampshire's forests, mountains, waters, and shoreline.
-Please take a moment to make a year-end gift to our Annual Fund today!
+Please take a moment to make a gift to our Annual Fund today!

 The Forest Society manages more than 190 properties around the state – nearly 60,000 acres – and holds conservation easements on an additional 135,000 acres.
 Some of these places, like High Five in Deering or Kauffmann Forest in Stark, lie off the beaten path; others, like Mount Monadnock, Mount Major, and Lost River Gorge, rank among the most traveled places in America.
 And still there is so much more conservation work to be done to keep our state economically and ecologically vibrant.

-In 2023, we look forward to tackling projects that will conserve and care for some of the state’s most treasured places.
+Over the next y ear, we look forward to tackling projects that will conserve and care for some of the state’s most treasured places.
 Opportunities include:

 - Acquiring 3,750 acres in the Mahoosuc Highlands in Shelburne – a magnificent landscape and recreation destination that borders both the Androscoggin River and the Appalachian Trail, and serves as a key link in the chain of connected lands that reach from the White Mountain National Forest in New Hampshire to Grafton Notch in Maine, encompassing the iconic Mahoosuc Mountain Range.